The rider of a bicycle must wear an approved bicycle helmet securely fitted and fastened on their head.

 Signs and Signals

-Cyclists must obey traffic control signs and signals applicable to them including red lights, stop and give way signs.
-Use arm signals to indicate when turning or stopping.
+Riders must obey traffic control signs and signals applicable to them including red lights, stop and give way signs.
+Use hand signals to indicate when turning or stopping.

-Give a clear indication of where you are going and take the guess work out of it for others.
+Give a clear indication of where you are going and take the guest work out of it for others.
 Signal in the direction you intend to travel.
-Sudden changes in direction or behaviour can cause a hazard.
+Sudden Changes in direction or behavior can cause a hazard.